atolye15/scss-starter/docs/core/colors.md

 ### `$info-color`

-Global info color, this is the value used in the `u-color-info` and `u-background-color-info` utility class.
+Global info color, this is the value used in the `u-background-color-info` utility class.

 ```scss
 $info-color: #a0d3e8;